clairerhoda/CSUF-Room-Reservation/README.md

 This website is created using HTML / CSS / JavaScript / PostgreSQL.

-Steps
+Steps to Run Website Locally
 1. npm install express --save
 2. npm install --save-dev cors
-3. In one terminal enter the command to run the Rest Server: node indexRest
+3. In one terminal, enter the command to run the Rest Server: node indexRest
-4. In a different terminal enter the command to run the Rest Client: node index
+4. In a different terminal enter the command to run the HTML/CSS: node index
 5. Start website using: http://localhost:4000/home.html